CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 ```
 A list of recommended tags for documentation comments can be found in [Microsoft C# Programming Guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/recommended-tags-for-documentation-comments).

 Visual Studio produces compiler-generated XML documents by taking the XML comments from the code and building them into an XML file.
-This XML file can then be used to generate human-readable documentation in a variety of forms including HTML, MSDN style documentation and Intellisense within the code window.
+This XML file can then be used to generate human-readable documentation in a variety of forms including HTML, MSDN style documentation and IntelliSense within the code window.

-Our team uses [Monodoc](http://http://www.mono-project.com/docs/tools+libraries/tools/monodoc/) as a tool to build HTML and Intellisense documentation based on the compiler-generated XML files.
+Our team uses [Monodoc](http://http://www.mono-project.com/docs/tools+libraries/tools/monodoc/) as a tool to build HTML and IntelliSense documentation based on the compiler-generated XML files.

 Recommended elements to document: